 Symptoms of the following disorders can be similar to those of Marfan syndrome.
 Comparisons are essential to arrive at a correct diagnosis..

 Ehlers-Danlos syndrome (EDS) is a group of hereditary connective tissue disorders characterized by defects of the major structural protein in the body (collagen).
 Collagen, a tough, fibrous protein, plays an essential role in holding together and strengthening the tissues of the body.
 Due to defects of collagen, primary EDS symptoms and findings include abnormally flexible, loose joints (articular hypermobility) that may easily become dislocated; unusually loose, thin, stretchy (elastic) skin; and excessive fragility of the skin, small blood vessels, and other bodily tissues and membranes.
 The different types of EDS were originally categorized in a classification system that used Roman numerals (e.g., EDS I to EDS XI), based upon each form's associated symptoms and findings (clinical evidence) and underlying cause.
 A revised, simplified classification system has since been described in the medical literature that categorizes EDS into six major subtypes, based upon clinical evidence, underlying biochemical defects, and mode of inheritance.
 Each subtype of EDS is a distinct hereditary disorder that may affect individuals within certain families (kindreds).
 In other words, parents with one subtype of EDS will not have children with another EDS subtype.
 Depending upon the specific subtype present, Ehlers-Danlos syndrome is usually transmitted as an autosomal dominant or autosomal recessive trait.
 Only certain rare types of EDS include a predisposition for severe cardiovascular issues (such as vascular EDS); other types predominantly alter the skin and joints (e.g. hypermobile EDS).
-(For more information on this disorder, choose "Ehlers Danlos" as your search term in the Rare Disease Database.)
+The type of EDS associated with life-threatening events (vascular EDS) is caused by mutations in the COL3A1 gene.
+These include enlargement and tear of any medium to large blood vessel throughout the body and a risk of rupture of hollow internal organs such as the intestines or pregnant uterus.
+Individuals with this condition do not typically show the outward features of MFS and are not at risk for the eye features of MFS.
+(For more information on this disorder, choose "Ehlers-Danlos" as your search term in the Rare Disease Database.)

-Loeys-Dietz syndrome is a rare disorder characterized by a variety of symptoms that overlap with Marfan syndrome.
+Loeys-Dietz syndrome (LDS) is a rare disorder characterized by a variety of symptoms that overlap with Marfan syndrome.
 Individuals with Loeys-Dietz syndrome have skeletal and cardiovascular abnormalities.
 Affected individuals may experience bulging of the wall of the aorta (aneurysm), tearing (dissection) of the aorta or rupture of the aorta.
 Unlike Marfan syndrome, the aorta in individuals with Loeys-Dietz syndrome is prone to tearing or rupturing early in childhood and at a relatively small size.
-In Loeys-Dietz syndrome (but not Marfan syndrome) the blood vessels tend to follow a very winding course (tortuosity) and aneurysms and tears of blood vessels can occur through the entire arterial tree.
-Additional findings that may occur include long, slender fingers (arachnodactyly), abnormal curvature of the spine (scoliosis), a sunken or protruding chest (pectus excavatum or pectus carnitum), widening of the spinal sac (dural ectasia), and loose joints.
+In Loeys-Dietz syndrome (but not Marfan syndrome) the blood vessels tend to follow a very winding course (tortuosity) and aneurysms and tears of blood vessels can occur throughout the entire arterial tree.
+Additional findings that may occur include long, slender fingers (arachnodactyly), abnormal curvature of the spine (scoliosis), a sunken or protruding chest (pectus excavatum or pectus carninatum), widening of the spinal sac (dural ectasia), and loose joints.
 Features seen in Loeys-Dietz that are not seen in Marfan syndrome include accumulation of excessive cerebrospinal fluid (CSF) in the skull causing pressure on the tissues of the brain (hydrocephalus), incomplete closure of the roof of the mouth (cleft palate), premature closure of the fibrous joints (sutures) between certain bones of the skull (craniosynostosis), bluish discoloration of the whites of the eyes (blue sclerae), deviation of one of the eyes outward away from the other eye (exotropia) and abnormally formed or unstable joints in the spine of the neck (cervical spine malformation or instability).
 The fleshy mass (uvula) hanging in the back of the throat may be unusually broad or split (bifid uvula).
-Characteristic facial features often include widely spaced eyes (hypertelorism), a highly-arched roof of the mouth (palate), an abnormally small jaw (micrognathia) that is recessed father back than normal (retrognathia), and underdeveloped cheek bones (malar hypoplasia).
+Characteristic facial features often include widely spaced eyes (hypertelorism), a highly-arched roof of the mouth (palate), an abnormally small jaw (micrognathia) that is recessed farther back than normal (retrognathia), and underdeveloped cheek bones (malar hypoplasia).
 Unlike Marfan syndrome, the skin in Loeys-Dietz syndrome can be soft with easily visible underlying veins (translucency).
 The skin also tends to bruise easily and to develop abnormal (wide) scars.
-Loeys-Dietz syndrome is inherited as an autosomal dominant trait and is caused by mutations in either of the two genes that encode the TGFbeta receptor (TGFBR1 or TGFBR2).
-It remains to be determined if patients initially described as having MFS type II have discriminating features of Loeys-Dietz syndrome, and, most importantly, are at risk for the more severe vascular complications of Loeys-Dietz syndrome.
+People with Loeys-Dietz syndrome can be prone to severe allergies and to inflammation of the gastrointestinal tract (eosinophilic esophagitis or colitis).
+Loeys-Dietz syndrome is inherited as an autosomal dominant trait and is caused by mutations in any of the four genes that are all known to influence the activity of TGF-?
+(TGFBR1, TGFBR2, SMAD3 or TGFB2).
+It remains to be determined if all patients initially described as having MFS type II have discriminating features of Loeys-Dietz syndrome, and, most importantly, are at risk for the more severe vascular complications of Loeys-Dietz syndrome

 Familial aortic aneurysm and/or tear (dissection) in the chest (thoracic) can occur in the absence of other abnormalities throughout the body (nonsyndromic).
 In some circumstances, affected individuals can show subtle cysts of the colored portion of the eye (iris floculi) or a visible capillary network below the skin with a honeycomb appearance (livido reticularis).
 A subset of people with this condition can have an aortic valve that forms with only two cusps (bicuspid aortic valve) instead of the normal three cusps (tricuspid aortic valve).
 The base of the aorta (aortic root) is the most common site of enlargement (aneurysm), but other aortic segments and even blood vessels outside of the chest can more rarely show involvement.
 This condition passes in families as a dominant trait (only one abnormal gene copy is required to show disease).
 The age at which problems arise tends to be later and more variable than in Marfan syndrome or Loeys-Dietz syndrome, and some people who inherit the gene abnormality might never show a vascular problem (incomplete penetrance).
 Aortic root aneurysms tend to tear or rupture at a size similar to that in Marfan syndrome, and many of the same management principles apply.
 There are many genes that cause nonsyndromic familial thoracic aortic aneurysm, and only a few have been identified.